Trisha Shetty

 Trisha Shetty (born 16 September 1990) is an Indian activist for gender equality and the founder of SheSays.
 She is known for human rights advocacy, especially advocating for gender-sensitive policies and law, quality education, youth and gender representation and preventing sexual violence in India.
 Her work and advocacy has been recognised by the United Nations, President Obama, Queen Elizabeth II and President Emmanuel Macron.
 She currently serves as the President of the Steering Committee of the Paris Peace Forum, an international summit launched in 2018, under the leadership of President Macron; to promote good global governance.
 She is also part of the 8 member Global Leadership Advisory Council of the Museum for the United Nations - UN Live, alongside Ban Ki-moon; Former UN Secretary-General and Darren Walker; President, Ford Foundation.
 Shetty was named one of India's "7 Most Powerful Warriors" by India Today and was one of the honourees of the Vogue India Woman of the Year Award.
 She was also inducted as one of the 12 Obama Foundation Scholars at Columbia University in the inaugural batch.
 Trisha publicly shared her story of child sexual abuse for the first time in 2019, in a TED Talk titled, "Embrace your scars, be your own hero" as part of a special edition of TED conference broadcast on Television, hosted by and in collaboration with the Actor, Shah Rukh Khan.

 Early life and education

-Trisha Shetty was born in Mumbai, Maharashtra India.
+Trisha Shetty was born in Mumbai, Maharashtra, India.
 She completed her bachelor's degree in Political Science and Psychology from Jai Hind College, University of Mumbai.
 She then graduated as a lawyer from the University of Mumbai.
-In 2018, she was selected as an Obama Foundation Scholar to complete a 1-year specialised training, educational and mentorship program at Columbia University in New York City.
-The inaugural Obama Scholars cohort is composed of twelve accomplished leaders, who are participating in an immersive program that brings together academic, skills-based and experiential learning, designed by Columbia University in consultation with the Obama Foundation.
+In 2018, she was selected as an Obama Foundation Scholar to complete a one-year specialised training, education, and mentorship program at Columbia University in New York City.
+The inaugural Obama Scholars cohort comprised twelve accomplished leaders participating in an immersive program combining academic, skills-based, and experiential learning, designed by Columbia University in consultation with the Obama Foundation.